JXLEA/node-user-management/README.md

 # node-user-management
-Node.js lookup-project, the goal is be more familiar with Node, Applications on Node, their architecture, componets and interruction.
+Node.js practice project, the goal is to be familiar with Node, node application architecture, componets and interructions.
 This is simple user management system with 3 tire architecture.
 Contoller-Service-Repository(pattern implementation).
 Data layer has been implemented using Sequalize ORM.
-This make sense from practice perspective also it is a fully headless system e.g. no front-end implementation.